-Sixty-two percent of 401(k) plan assets as of 2022 were invested in mutual funds mainly equity mutual funds, representing about 58 percent of 401(k) mutual fund assets or about 36 percent of all 401(k) plan assets.
+Sixty-five percent of 401(k) plan assets at year-end 2023 were invested in mutual funds-mainly equity mutual funds, representing about 59 percent of 401(k) mutual fund assets and about 38 percent of all 401(k) plan assets.
 401(k) plan participants investing in mutual funds tend to invest in lower-cost funds.
-In 2022, the simple average expense ratio for equity mutual funds offered in the United States, including both index and actively managed strategies, was 1.12 percent.
-However, taking into account both the funds offered in 401(k) plans and the distribution of assets in those funds, 401(k) plan participants who invested in equity mutual funds paid less than one-third of that amount, 0.33 percent on average.
+In 2023, the simple average expense ratio for equity mutual funds offered in the United States, including both index and actively managed strategies, was 1.11 percent.
+However, taking into account both the plan sponsors' selection of funds offered in 401(k) plans and the distribution of assets in those funds, 401(k) plan participants who invested in equity mutual funds paid 0.31 percent on average.